 The activities taught can also help a lot with fear aggressive dogs to develop self-confidence.
 They can also benefit show dogs as the exercises I teach help to develop a proper gait and movement, increase body awareness, and build confidence for the show ring.

-We cover four main types of exercise.
+Four main types of exercise.

 - Exercises that maintain balance, body awareness and fluid movement.

 - Exercises that target the big, body-supporting muscles like the hamstrings and gluteal muscles.

 Our training methods

 We use shaping, both with and without a clicker, to train your dog’s step by step to get onto our equipment where they do very small body movements that isolate certain muscles and require core strength to balance.
 Some very confident dogs pick this up quickly others take a little more time and encouragement.